mook/lovelace-custom-sensors/README.md

 | `type`     | string | Must be `custom:sensors-header-footer` to be used. |
 | `entities` | list   | A list of entity IDs or `entity` objects.          |

+Note: To use the visual editor, `entities` must be a list of objects instead of strings.

 ## Development

 1. This depends on NodeJS & yarn: